 - To motivate individuals to progress to further professional development through future study or as part of their chosen career.

-Learners are required to complete six units to achieve the full Level 4 Diploma in Health and Social Care.
+Learners must complete six units to achieve the full Level 4 Diploma in Health and Social Care.
 Total credits are 120.
 Each unit has 20 credits.

 Unit 1: Academic Study Skills

 Unit 2: Communicating in Health and Social Care